 Another factor is that in many of the countries that are magnets for unconventional medical tourism, scammers can obtain professional credentials and institutional licenses through fraud or in exchange for bribes.
 The framed diplomas in the waiting room may look real and may even be real.
 But they are not necessarily a guarantee that the procedures the clinic offers meet even the minimal accepted standards you would expect back home.

 In other cases, the practitioners and facilities may be fully certified locally, even though the services they provide would not be in Western countries.

 Can You Get Your Money Back?

-If you paid for treatment at a foreign clinic and are unsatisfied with the results, or you were deceived outright, or your condition deteriorated due to unsanitary conditions in the facility, getting your money back on your own is almost impossible.
-Who do you sue?
-And could you even afford to do so?
-Filing a law suit in a foreign court is a daunting task.
-In addition to the cost of an attorney (assuming you could find someone who specializes in malpractice who you can trust), you will also have to pay court costs and return there at least once to submit testimony.
+Moreover, filing a law suit in a foreign court is a daunting task.
+First, you have to pay the cost of an attorney (assuming you could find someone who specializes in malpractice who you can trust).
+Then you have to pay court costs.
+And travel costs, since you will have to return there at least once to submit testimony.
 You may also have to submit a police complaint as well.
-And a court-certified translator.
-Moreover, it will take time before a trial can proceed, by which time the defendants can successfully relocate to another jurisdiction.
+And pay for a court-certified translator.
+Moreover, it will take time before a trial can proceed.
+By that time the defendants can successfully relocate to another jurisdiction.